 - Atlanta Falcons-Kaleb McGary, OT, Washington-From what I read about McGary, he doesn’t have quick feet to combat pass rushers, something that the Falcons will face right out of the gate with Danielle Hunter and Everson Griffen in Week 1, Brandon Graham and Derek Barnett in Week 2, and Justin Houston in Week 3.
 Those players will attack McGary early and often.
 The Falcons should have drafted Cody Ford or Jawaan Taylor here, because they both have better feet in combatting every good to great pass rusher on the Falcons’ 2019 schedule.
 McGary could improve as the season goes on.
 But right now, I’m not a fan of this pick.
 D- for the Falcons.

 - New England Patriots-N’Keal Harry, WR, Arizona State-Wide receiver became an issue for the Patriots after their Super Bowl LIII victory against the Rams, as Chris Hogan and Cordarrelle Patterson left for the Panthers and Bears, respectively.
-Plus, Phillip Dorsett disappears for long stretches, along with the fact that Julian Edelman is more towards the end of his career and Josh Gordon’s indefinite ban from the league.
+Plus, Phillip Dorsett disappears for long stretches, along with the fact that Julian Edelman is more towards the end of his career and Josh Gordon is indefinitely banned from the league.
 Given all of that, Harry is a no brainer for the Patriots, as his work ethic falls in line with the “Patriot Way”.
 Harry is a younger version of Larry Fitzgerald, an opposing player that Bill Belichick is very fond of, thus a reason why Harry is the last pick of the first round.
 Especially when the Cardinals refused to trade their great wide receiver.
 If Tom Brady does indeed play four more years as he’s stated multiple times, then what a pre-retirement gift that he has at his disposal with Harry.
 Harry’s backstory makes him absolutely easy to root for, even if the team that he’s on now is the most reviled in NFL history.
-Once Brady retires, it wouldn’t surprise me if Harry becomes the face of the franchise the way Fitzgerald has been the face of the Cardinals franchise.
+Once Brady retires, it wouldn’t surprise me if Harry becomes the face of the franchise the way that Fitzgerald has been the face of the Cardinals franchise.
 Absolutely an A for the Patriots.

-Of course, these grades will be subject to change, as none of the draft picks listed above have played a down of pro football yet.
-But I mostly like what I see from both an immediate need standpoint and a future need standpoint, the former of which applies to a team such as the Bills and the latter of which applies to a team such as the Eagles.
-We shall see how these 32 first round picks do in their respective rookie seasons, as well as their respective careers moving forward.
+Of course, these grades will be subject to change, as none of the Draft picks listed above have played a down of pro football yet.
+But I mostly like what I see from both an immediate need standpoint and a future need standpoint, the former of which applies to a team, such as the Bills, and the latter of which applies to a team, such as the Eagles.
+We shall see how these 32 First Round picks do in their respective rookie seasons, as well as their respective careers moving forward.
 I’ll check back with you all about these 32 players ten years from now.

 In closing, I’m not sure when I’ll be blogging about sports again.
 But when I do, you’ll find out about it in The Nog.
 So whenever that time will be, so long everybody!